Calathus Mission

 Calathus is a proposed student-designed Ceres sample-return mission, that would consist of an orbiter and a lander with an ascent module.
 The orbiter would be equipped with a camera, a thermal imager, and a radar; the lander will have a sampling arm, a camera, and a gas chromatograph mass spectrometer.
-Mission objective is to return maximum 40 g of Ceresian soil.
+The mission objective is to return as much as 40 g of Ceresian soil.
 The mission was designed and proposed in 2018 with support of ESA.

-Spacecraft should take samples from Occator Crater, that was studied and photographed by NASA's Dawn.
-The objectives are:
+The spacecraft would likely take samples from Occator Crater, that was studied and photographed by NASA's Dawn.
+There are three main scientific questions that Calathus would investigate: